jarql/jarql.github.io/index.md

 }
 ```

-every element inside it becomes one object of array's name property:
+every element inside it becomes one object with the JSON-key of the array as property pointing to it:

 ```turtle
 @prefix jarql: <http://jarql.com/>.